fewagner/cait/README.rst

 Version History
 ===============

-Master brunch is on Version 0.1.0-beta.
+Master branch is on Version 1.0.0 and stable.

 Version numbers follow the segmantic versioning guide (https://semver.org/).

 We want you ...
 ===============

 ... to contribute!
-Cait is in a very early stage of development and we are happy about any contributions.
+We are always happy about any contributions to our software.
 To coordinate efforts, please get in touch with felix.wagner(at)oeaw.ac.at such that we can include your features in the upcoming release.
 If you have any troubles with the current release, please open an issue in the Bug Report.